kfiala/AviSys-Clements/README.md

 # Code for performing Clements taxonomy update for Avisys

-1. Clone the repository to a work folder
+1. Clone the repository to a work folder.

 1. Open a Powershell window with the work folder as the current directory.
 You will run scripts from there.

-1. Run `python scripts\makeEDT.py C:\AVI6\datafolder\MASTER.AVI` in the work folder
+1. Run `python scripts\makeEDT.py C:\AVI6\{datafolder}\MASTER.AVI` in the work folder
-   (substitute the name of a valid AviSys data folder for "datafolder").
+   (substitute the name of a valid AviSys data folder for "{datafolder}").
    This will create **MASTER.EDT** in the work folder; rename it as **MASTER.OLD.EDT**.
    It also creates **Hawaii-only.txt** which may be of interest but is not otherwise used.

-1. Download Clements checklist in CSV format to work folder.
+1. Download Clements checklist in CSV format to the work folder.

-1. Download the current ABA checklist in CSV format to work folder.
+1. Download the current ABA checklist in CSV format to the work folder.

 1. Check for any changes in the format of either CSV file and update `clements.py` and/or `ABA.py` accordingly.